geometryzen/demos/eight/README.md

-The Geometry Zen eight module is a thin wrapper around the powerful Three.JS JavaScript library used for WebGL 3D graphics programming.
+The Geometry Zen 'eight' module is a thin wrapper around the powerful Three.JS JavaScript library used for WebGL 3D graphics programming.

 (The Three.js library provides an easy-to-use, object-oriented API for WebGL and is widely used with an active community.)

 The eight module extends the Three.JS library by providing a multivector as a generalization of THREE.Vector3.
-This facilitates Geometric Algebra calculations as opposed to simply Linear Algebra.
+This facilitates Geometric Algebra calculations, as opposed to simply Linear Algebra.

 While Geometry Zen has a Python language binding, it should be possible to make effective use of the documentation at threejs.org/docs as documentation for the eight Python module.